mbasso/react-cssom/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Now you can use react-cssom as you can see in the gif above, just like normal css.
+Now you can use react-cssom as you can see in the gif above, just like in normal css, you can select React Components.
 You can load styles in the way that you prefer but is important to keep in mind that selectors must be in this form:

 ```css